 Sassafras Mountain

-It doesn’t get much more southern-sounding than a name like Sassafras Mountain.
+When thinking about hiking in South Carolina it doesn’t get much more southern-sounding than a name like Sassafras Mountain.
 The hike features traditional Southern geography, as most of the trail is protected from the sun by various oaks and poplars.
-This trail is a doozy, covering 15-miles in one direction.
+This trail is a doozy, with over 1,873 ft of elevation gain.

 Spoonauger Falls

-South Carolina families favor this hike due to its short distance and beautiful views.
+South Carolina families favor this hike due to its short distance and beautiful views, with most hikers reaching the falls in just 20 minutes.
 Only a half-mile from the carpark, the pathway still feels like heading into another world, thanks to its location in the midst of the Chattooga River Gorge.
 The kids will have places to splash around, and parents find plenty of shade along the hillside.

 A shallow pool at the bottom of the falls is a location with a rare inhabitant.
 Kids can frolic in the waters and search for various rare salamanders who feed off microscopic bacteria that fall from the waterfalls above.
 With plenty of activities for the whole family packed into a small area, Spoonauger Falls is an easy choice while traveling through South Carolina.